Compare Ford Clutch Replacement or Clutch Specialist prices near you today.

-However, the way somebody drives a Ford is a huge factor in how a clutch performs.
+However, the way somebody drives a car is a huge factor in how a clutch performs.
 We will go onto this in more detail further down the guide and will demonstrate what you should be doing to elongate the lifespan of your clutch.

 What is a clutch?

 It’s a vital part of an engine and is essentially there to connect two parts of the system that can’t make a car move unless they're connected.
-Clutches engage and disengage two rotating shafts which then allow your Ford to move.
+Clutches engage and disengage two rotating shafts which then allow your car to move.